-The sale of raisins from Turfan, Sinkiang, has been made possible a result of new roads which now link Turfan with the rest of the industrial association. country.
-The market boom has raised the income of grape-growers in Turfan who plan to increase the Letters raised the income of grape-growers area of their vineyards in 1952.
+The sale of raisins from Turfan, Sinkiang, has been made possible in major Chinese coastal cities, as a result of new roads which now link Turfan with the rest of the country.
+The market boom has raised the income of grape-growers in Turfan who plan to increase the area of their vineyards in 1952.